Factbox - Rebels target Gaddafi's hometown of Sirte

 * PRE-GADDAFI:

--- Sirte was a small, obscure town on a stretch of Mediterranean coast where the desert runs right up to the sea.
-The outlines of the old town could still be seen: the main street of modest two-storey buildings, and the tiny fishing jetties sticking out into the Mediterranean.
+-- Sirte was a small, obscure town on a stretch of Mediterranean coast where the desert meets the sea.
+The outlines of the old town could still be seen: the main street of modest two-storey buildings and tiny fishing jetties sticking out into the Mediterranean.

 * FROM 1969:

--- When Gaddafi came to power, he fashioned the city, which is about 450 km (280 miles) east of Tripoli, into a second capital designed in his own extravagant image.
+-- After Gaddafi came to power that year, he fashioned the city, which is about 450 km (280 miles) east of Tripoli, into a second capital designed in his own extravagant image.

+-- Traffic was stopped whenever Gaddafi's convoy swept by with its dozens of sports utility vehicles, police outriders on Harley-Davidson motorcycles, and a huge motorhome with communications aerials jutting from the roof.

 -- Sirte's population is around 100,000.